tja2000/DevelopingDataProducts/README.md

 Click on a dot to get info on the car, it will be display in the left column under “Selected car:”.

 If you drag your mouse on the graph you can select multiple cars, they are displayed under “Selected cars ordered by MPG”.

+The working app on Shiny can be found here: https://tjanssens.shinyapps.io/DataProducts